mchmarny/next19/SVR303/README.md

 ### Demo 2 - Cloud Build Notification Events in Slack

-In this demo we will:
+In this demo we will create a push subscription to the build status queue in Cloud PubSub which will publish build status changes to a Clour Run service which will publish these into Slack channel.

 * Review notification service (https://github.com/mchmarny/pubsubnotifs)
   * Handler (receives Build status from PubSub push)